AustinCodingAcademy/311_wk2_day1_express/README.md

     * Give your server the ability to respond to a PUT request with a path `/users/:userId` and just change any key value on the user object with this _id

   * DELETE /users/1 => DELETE /users/:userId
     * Give your server the ability to respond to a DELETE request with a path `/users/:userId` and find the user with this id from the array.
 Give this user object a new key value `isActive: false`.
-Use `res.send()` to send back a messsage, "deleted"
+Use `res.send()` to send back a message, "deleted"